nk6706/Checkers_game/docs/DesignDoc.md

 will be placed in a new checkers game with them if they are still signed-in and not already in a game, otherwise the user will be given an error message, and they will remain on the homepage.

+Once in a game, the player will have a board in front of them, a UI display that tells them which pieces they control, and a set of buttons which will swap between being clickable and non-clickable based on the game state.
+Once it is their turn in the game, the player will be given the ability to move a piece on the board to a different space.
+If the move they perform is impossible the piece will not be placed in the new location and a message explaining why will be displayed in the info section.
+If the player makes a valid move, the space the piece moved from and the new space the piece is on will appear green.
+If the player decides that their valid move is not the one they wish to make, they can press the "Backup" button which will revert the game state to the state it was in when they started their turn.
+Once the player is satisfied with their move choice, they must click "Submit turn" to finalize their choice.
+When the player submits their turn, the board will be updated to its new state and control will be passed to the player's opponent.
+If at any time during the game the player wishes to leave, they may click "Resign", which will end the game and announce their resignation to their opponent.

 ### UI Tier
 > _Provide a summary of the Server-side UI tier of your architecture.